jacobcd52/sparse_pretrain/design_choices.md

 ## Optimizer Choices (CRITICAL!)

-### CRITICAL: Adam with Manual Weight Decay
+### Weight Decay: AdamW vs Manual
 **From authors' code**: They use vanilla `torch.optim.Adam` (NOT AdamW) and apply weight decay MANUALLY after the optimizer step: `p.data -= wd * lr * p.data`.
-This means weight decay scales with learning rate, unlike AdamW where it's decoupled.
+This means weight decay scales with learning rate.

+**Our Implementation**: We use `torch.optim.AdamW` with built-in decoupled weight decay.
+This is slightly different from the authors' approach but is more standard and numerically stable.

+**Note**: The authors' manual weight decay only applies to 2D+ parameters (not biases).
+AdamW's built-in weight decay applies to all parameters by default.
+Consider setting `weight_decay=0` for biases if you want to match the authors exactly.

 ### CRITICAL: Gradient Normalization (NOT Clipping)
 **From authors' code**: They ALWAYS normalize gradients to RMS=1, not just clip when RMS > 1.
 This ensures gradients always have the same scale, which is fundamentally different from clipping.

+**Our Implementation**: We implement this correctly via `normalize_grad_rms_()` which always normalizes, not just clips.

 ### Sharkfin LR Schedule NOT Used by Default
 **From authors' code**: The sharkfin schedule (LR × 1/√L0) is only used in their legacy "pfrac" interface, not their simplified "frac_nonzero" interface.

+**Config**: `optimizer.use_sharkfin_schedule` (default: `false`)

+### Loss Computed Outside Autocast
+**From authors' code**: The cross-entropy loss is computed in full precision (float32), not in the autocast context (bf16/fp16).

+**Our Implementation**: We compute logits inside autocast but compute loss outside, matching the authors' approach.
+This improves numerical stability for the loss calculation.

 ### Unusually Large Epsilon (ε = 0.1)
 **Paper Section 4.1**: "ε = 0.1 (NOTE: unusually large epsilon!)"